baguette88/TeachingCursor/README.md

 # AI Tools for Dev and Artist workflows: Enhancing Your Development Workflow

-## Introduction
-This discussion explores how AI tools can revolutionize coding and text editing practices and improve productivity.

 ## Key AI Tools and Their Applications

 0. Perplexity AI search as edu tool